Modeling Polarized Radio Sounding Observations of a Coronal Mass Ejection: Methodology

 In the low corona, the flux rope rapidly accelerates to speeds of approximately 2000 km/s driving a fast-mode MHD shock ahead of the CME.
-After 1 hour, the flux rope has reach 15 $R_s$ and it structure resembles a magnetic cloud following self-similar evolution of the initial state.
+After 1 hour, the flux rope has reached 15 $R_s$ and its structure resembles a magnetic cloud following self-similar evolution of the initial state.
 Eventually, this self-similar behavior breaks down as magnetic reconnection between the flux rope and ambient solar wind sets in.
-Reconnection at the bottom front and top rear sides opens up the flux rope, which is followed by a later phase of reconnection at the backside of flux rope.
+Reconnection at the bottom front and top rear sides opens up the flux rope (relative to the Z-direction), which is followed by a later phase of reconnection at the backside of flux rope.
 By 24 hours, the flux rope is turned with its axis nearly perpendicular to the solar equatorial plane as seen in Figure \ref{fig:CMEmodel}.
-The CME simulation for this event maintained the magnetic cloud structure with elevated magnetic field strength and reduced temperature \& mass density.
-The north-south Bz polarities remain from the original flux rope at 1 AU, even though the original rope structure has been greatly modified by reconnection. \citep{Manchester:2014a}
+The ICME simulation for this event maintained the magnetic cloud structure with elevated magnetic field strength and reduced temperature and mass density to 2 au.
+The north-south Bz polarities remain from the original flux rope at 1 au, even though the original rope structure has been greatly modified by reconnection. \citep{Manchester:2014a}

-While the CME speed matches observations one hour after initiation, the model ICME is significantly slower at Earth with a speed of 600 km/s compared to the observed 950 km/s.
-Here, the excessive deceleration of the simulated CME is due to the density of the solar wind being roughly a factor of two too large, which also increases the rotation measure.
+While the ICME speed matches observations one hour after initiation, the model ICME is significantly slower at Earth with a speed of 600 km/s compared to the observed 950 km/s.
+Here, the excessive deceleration of the simulated ICME is due to the density of the solar wind being roughly a factor of two greater than what is observed, which also increases the FR (RM).
 The solar wind density has been remedied in more recent models, which show close agreement with observations \citep{vanderHolst:2014awsom, Sachdeva:2019, Sachdeva:2021}.